Answers to All Your Questions and Details on Everything You Should Know (if you don't see your answer here Contact Us)

 You’ll need to arrive at Yacht Haven Grande no later than 9:15am where you’ll be met by a member of our crew.

 I’m coming in on a Cruise Ship, will I be back in time to get back to my ship?

 We can almost always flex the schedule to accommodate for cruise ship guests.

-Sailing and snorkeling in the St. John National Park is world famous and best enjoyed on a highly personalized, owner operated, and traditional six-passenger sailboat.
+Sailing and snorkeling in these beautiful waters best enjoyed on a highly personalized, owner operated, and traditional six-passenger sailboat.
 The cruise lines do not provide or promote small private tours like ours.
 So, avoid the crowds and huge multi passenger tours by exploring with us!

 If desired, we can even arrange a custom, exclusive charter for your group to allow a little more time for shopping back in town before you need to re-board your cruise ship